cypherpunk-academy/2064/en/098_2064_The Cypherpunk Cafe.md

 Miraculous occasionally showed his thumb to Sigur, said something and grinned at Mostafa.

 Sigur looked around: "Whoa, look who's here!
-So many cypherpunks in one place...
+So many Cypherpunks in one place...
 Hey, Thaedaot2!"
 He waved to a table on the other side.
 Thaedaot2 waved back.

 Lasse: "Yeah, this is nice.